nclandrei/website/content/about.md

 * [Palgo](https://github.com/nclandrei/Palgo) - Electron app for visualizing and animating common algorithms such as Dijkstra's algorithm for finding the shortest path between two vertices in a graph.

-Some of the stuff I am most interested in and have the most experience with are backend development, Go, distributed systems, Java, systems programming and cloud-native apps.
+Some of the stuff I am most interested in and have the most experience with are backend development, Go, Rust, distributed systems, systems programming and cloud-native apps.

 I have created this website mainly to contribute back to the awesome world of open source with a main focus on Go, backend development, cloud and distributed systems.
 I really hope that the blog posts I will be writing will help someone someday 🙂.